My PRK Journey

-Got a ride back home after a few minutes and surrendered to the fact that it wasn't going to be this week that I got to go back to work.
+Got a ride back home after a few minutes and surrendered to the fact that it wasn’t going to be this week that I got to go back to work.
 These next few days were the worst as far as vision quality went.
 Around day 7-8, things started to show some subtle improvement.
 I was able to use the computer a bit, albeit only in high-contrast mode and at 200-250% zoom on a 30-inch monitor.
-It's painful to use a computer that way and far from productive.
-Gave me a much deeper appreciation for anyone who always has to use those modes.
+It’s painful to use a computer that way and far from productive.
+Built up lots of compassion for anyone who always has to use those modes.

 Finally headed back to work the following Monday (day 11).
 Used a lot of drops and had very blurry vision, but was, at least, able to participate in meetings and talk to folks.
 I was still having difficulty recognizing people.
-Most people didn't know what I was going through as I looked totally normal -- my apologies to anyone who I didn't wave back to or acknowledge.
+Most people didn’t know what I was going through as I looked totally normal—apologies to anyone who I didn’t wave back to or acknowledge.

 Things fluctuated for days.
 Sometimes things got slightly better but then regressed.
 I drove for the first time twenty-seven days after the surgery.
 I couldn’t read street signs very well but was totally able to see well enough to drive safely on my usual route to work.
 It had been so long that I just started to get used to not being able to see well.
 Eventually, I started wearing contacts again which felt amazing but not something I ever thought I’d need to do again (at least not so soon after).
 The contacts helped me totally get back to normal.